sontek/sontek_net/sontek-frontend/posts/2022/intro_to_just.md

 The reason I think this is important is because it makes a nice consistent and discoverable entrypoint for understanding how you should work in the project.
 If you only provide the instructions in the `README` then you have to remember to update those docs every time you add a new command.
-Those docs aren't easily testable either.
+Those docs are not easily testable either.

-Most of my career the command runner of choice for my projects as been `GNU Make` but it was definitely the wrong tool for the job.
+Most of my career the command runner of choice for my projects has been `GNU Make` but it was definitely the wrong tool for the job.
 It is a build tool that I bent into shape to work as a command runner for me.
 These days I use the tool [just](https://github.com/casey/just).